 Holymead Primary School has adopted the local authority 'Policy and Procedures for Dealing with Unacceptable Behaviour and Positive Handling'.
 Under legislation staff may use 'reasonable force' to restrain children or adults who are causing or likely to cause harm to themselves or others.
-Interventions should proportionate and necessary.
 Adults in school are expected to be trained in appropriate ways to handle and restrain children and defend themselves against aggressive adults.
 The school follows the 'Team Teach' positive handling guidelines.
-'Team Teach is an accredited, award-winning provider of positive behaviour management training, equipping individuals and teams...to deal with challenging situations and behaviours in ways that lead to desirable outcomes and positive relationships'.